SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 For every aviation safety management system (SMS), the accountable executive must ensure the SMS is properly implemented and performing in all areas of the organization.
 To achieve this end, safety management teams work to ensure that all personnel participate in the aviation SMS.

 Wishes and reality are two different ideas.
-The reality is that most employees care about the SMS about as much as the company's traditional safety program.
+The reality is that most employees care about the SMS as much as the company's traditional safety program.

 You may remember the traditional safety program where